Easy Slow Cooker Summer Tomato Jam

-Leave the jars in the boiling water bath for 15 minutes to kill any bacteria and to make the jam so hot it will form a vacuum seal in the jar when it cools.
+Leave the jars in the boiling water bath for 15 minutes to bacteria and to make the jam so hot it will form a vacuum seal in the jar when it cools.
 Set a timer.

 When the timer goes off, remove the hot jars from the canner with the lifting tool.
 Set each jar gently on a cooling rack.
 Pick an area where they can cool naturally without touching them.
 I know it’s tempting, but let them cool hands-off.

 There should not be a fan or breeze blowing on them.
 As each jar seals, you will hear a satisfying “ping” sound as the lid pops down.
 If the jars don’t seal, refrigerate or freeze them.

 5 Delicious Things You Can Do With Tomato Jam

 So now that you have your first few jars of tomato jam, what do you do with it?

 - Give a jar as a gift.
 Include a package of good crackers, some cream cheese, and a cute spoon.